lancetipton/composer-wysiwyg/README.md

           y: 35
         },

+        /* -- Mutation Observer ( on change event )  -- */
+        // Defaults to watching everything
+        // Set to property to false to not call onChange for that property
+        observer: {
+          attributes: true,
+          childList: true,
+          characterData: true,
+          subtree: true,
+        },
         /* -- Tools  -- */
         // Set true to allow not passing a tools array, and have all tools added to the editor
         allowDefTools: undefined  // ( boolean )